 At a carbine class in Colorado last year, one-third of the carbines used (eight of 24) were Bravo Company guns.
 The fact that the Pueblo West classes are populated in large part by professionals means that this may be a clue.

 The fact that Filthy 14 ran so long and well can be attributed to the following:

 First is the design of the gun.
 Cpl.
 Eugene Stoner knew what he was doing.

 Second is the quality of this particular gun from Bravo Company.
 Paul Buffoni knows what he is doing.

 Third is the fact that we used Slip 2000 EWL which, based on past evaluations, keeps guns running long after other lubes have rolled craps.
 It kept the gun lubricated and made it easier for those rare times when we did clean it.
 Greg Conner knows what he is doing.

 Finally we had a great group of volunteers who took the time to aid us in this evaluation.
 Bravo Zulu, guys!

-[Pat Rogers is a retired Chief Warrant Officer of Marines and a retired NYPD Sergeant.
-Pat is the owner of E.A.G.
-Inc., which provides services to governmental organizations and private citizens.
-He can be reached at firstname.lastname@example.org.]
+[Pat Rogers was a retired Chief Warrant Officer of Marines and a retired NYPD Sergeant.
+Pat was the owner of E.A.G.
+Inc., which provides services to governmental organizations and private citizens.]

 Bravo Company Mfg.